helloSystem/docs/developer/menu.md

 * [__Aytana__](https://wiki.ubuntu.com/Ayatana): The Buddhist term for a "sense base" or "sense sphere".
 A project by Canonical to improve user experience in Ubuntu.
 Abandoned?
 * [__Application Menu or appmenu__](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationMenu): As part of Aytana, Canonical has produced an implementation called `indicator-appmenu` which re-routes Gtk and Qt menus over `dbusmenu` so that they appear in the panel
 * [__dbusmenu__](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators#Software_Architecture): Library by Canonical implementing the transport protocol between the applications and the panel
-* [__DBusMenu protocol__](): Protocol for which implementations exist for Glib, Gtk, Qt (starting with Qt 2).
-Applications can export their menus (question: only indicators or all menus?) using this protocol.
-The specification used to be at https://people.canonical.com/~agateau/dbusmenu/spec/index.html but the link is dead as of 2020.
-On https://agateau.com/2009/statusnotifieritem-and-dbusmenu/ it is described as: "The goal of DBusMenu is to make it possible for applications using the StatusNotifierItem spec to send their menus over DBus, so that the workspace can display them in a consistent way, regardless of whether the application is written using Qt, GTK or another toolkit."
 * [__libappindicator__](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators#Software_Architecture): Library by Canonical to register icons and menus and internally uses dbusmenu to publish context menus over dbus.
 The same as [`indicator-application`](https://launchpad.net/indicator-application)?
 * [__MenuModel__](): Used by Gtk
 * [__JAyatana__](): Supposedly allows for displaying global menus in Java Swing applications (such as Netbeans and the JetBrains suite of IDEs)